remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 npx aws-cdk deploy \
   --outputs-file ./cdk-outputs.json
 ```
-The Remotion packages are also packaged into the stack, these ensures that [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) can be executed by the [lambda function](https://github.com/alexfernandez803/example-lambda/blob/main/src/render-function/index.ts).
+The Remotion packages are also bundled into the stack, these ensures that [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) can be executed by the [lambda function](https://github.com/alexfernandez803/example-lambda/blob/main/src/render-function/index.ts).

 ```json title="package.json"